 V8 Car Engine

 Super Duty – it wasn’t a truck first

-The Ford Super Duty F-250 debuted in 1998 with the ’99 model year.
-Those early models featured distinct styling – including unique headlamps and grilles – with countless Ford Super Duty F-250 accessories, still available today, that help it stand out from its less powerful F-150 brethren.
-That first 250 featured a 5.4 liter V-8 delivering 255 horsepower and 350 pounds of torque, with available options including a 6.8 liter V-10 or a 7.3 liter turbodiesel.
+The Ford Super Duty F-250 debuted in 1998 with the '99 model year.
+Those early models featured distinct styling – including unique headlamps and grilles – and the countless Ford Super Duty F-250 accessories available help it stand out from its less powerful F-150 little brother.

-Fittingly, since the 250’s branding and performance focus on power, the Super Duty moniker first appeared on the scene in 1958 not as a truck but rather as a big, weighty engine producing high torque at low RPMs.
+Fittingly, since the 250's branding and performance focus on power, the Super Duty moniker first appeared on the scene in 1958 not as a truck but rather as a big, weighty engine, producing high torque at low RPM.
 And this engine was never designed for the light-duty tasks of transporting kids to a Saturday morning soccer game or hauling a couple of bags of potting soil and some plants.
-No, this beast of an engine worked hard and was usually found only in industrial-type vehicles such as buses, dump trucks, garbage trucks, and cement mixers.
+No, this beastly power plant worked hard and was usually found only in industrial-type vehicles such as buses, dump trucks, garbage trucks, and cement mixers.

 Forty years later, the first Ford Super Duty F-250 model would seem a fitting way to honor an engine similarly designed for heavy lifting and hard work.